 Assimilation - bring ethnic and racial diversity within a society into a common cultural fold; making them more alike, or more like the dominant ethnic or racial group (ie. "the melting-pot")

-noise and different people, many with deal with the over-stimuli by
+and different people, many with deal with the over-stimuli by disconnecting

-disconnecting from much of what is around them; sorting of tuning most of it
+from much of what is around them; sorting of tuning most of it out; acting more

 Bureaucracy – it is an organizational model based in rational thought seeking to accomplish tasks in a specialized and efficient manner (large businesses, governments, schools, etc.)

-anxiety that results from simultaneously holding contradictory, competing,
+that results from simultaneously holding contradictory, competing, or otherwise

 of reference/perspective) before they change their behavior.
 One may like a person because they are

-popular and fund, but disapproves strongly of his or her habits and
+popular and fun, while simultaneously disapproving of his or her personal habits

 consistent and comfortable with all the decisions one makes in life; so we